Accounting Verse

 Service Revenue 500.00

-To record cash for services rendered.
+To record services rendered for cash.

 As mentioned earlier, every transaction has a two-fold effect.
 Thus, each transaction is recorded in at least two accounts.
 Notice the two-fold effects in the above examples.
-Notice also that for every transaction and in total, debited is equal to credit.

-1. Place the date of the transaction on the leftmost side of the journal.
+1. Place the date of the transaction on the left-most side of the journal.

 4. Finally, provide a brief explanation at the end of the entry.